mscastillo/VBEM/README.md

 > *A Survey of Statistical Models for Reverse Engineering Gene Regulatory Networks*, 2009, DOI: [10.1109/MSP.2008.930647](http://dx.doi.org/10.1109%2FMSP.2008.930647)

 This current version improves the previous approach by introducing an AR1MA1 linear model that fits better the noisy nature of the data.
-We are updating the current version of the AR1MA1-VBEM method to (*i*) handle RNA-Seq as well as microarray data and (*ii*) to improve it with a user interface.
+We are updating the current version of the method to (*i*) handle RNA-Seq as well as microarray data and (*ii*) to improve it with a friendly user-interface.
 Hopefully, a new publication in a well rated journal will be released soon.